jamesdsmyth/firebase-v3-react-redux/README.md

     Store.dispatch(populateLocations(snapshot.val()));
 });

-// populateLocations action that returns an object of the data and type so when it it passed into the reducer, we know what should be updated function LocationsReducer (data) {
+// populateLocations action that returns an object of the data and type so when it is passed into the reducer, we know what should be updated function LocationsReducer (data) {
     return {
         type: 'ALL_LOCATIONS',